-I recently took the Values + Vision course which took me through a deep dive of what I wanted and why it was important in life.
+I recently took this Values + Vision course which took me through a deep dive of what I wanted and why it was important in life.
 It’s an especially helpful resource if you struggle with establishing your values.

-How do I get someone to start living more intentionally with me?
+- How do I get someone to start living more intentionally with me?

 Because living intentionally is about personal values, you can’t force or trick someone into intentional living.
 It never goes the way you hope it will.
 The best thing you can do is live your own life with intention and persuade through example.

-The idea of intentional living feels overwhelming to me but everyone else goes nuts for it.
+- The idea of intentional living feels overwhelming to me but everyone else goes nuts for it.
 What am I doing wrong?

 Don’t think about it as a life overhaul.
 Just start where you are.
 Pick one little bitty thing to be more intentional about today.
-Tomorrow, pick the next little thing.
+Tomorrow pick the next little thing.
 The next day, say “no” to something you don’t want to do.
 One little decision at a time will go a long way.